 The profitability of this account gives you the flexibility to take innovative risks that provide important business insights.

-Get the Data You Need to Inform CLV With Parallax
+Get the Data You Need to Calculate CLV With Parallax

 Utilizing customer lifetime value requires real-time access to the data that informs it.
 It should be easy for your team to quickly identify the revenue and profitability of each customer and the profitability of each service area.